We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 It’s important you understand the coverage your insurer provides, as you’re responsible for the costs of your treatment.

-Before attending your first appointment, you should contact your insurance company to check that that your condition is covered for all stages of treatments.
+Before attending your first appointment, you should contact your insurance company to check that your condition is covered for all stages of treatments.

 The best way to make sure your insurance company will cover your costs is to contact them prior to each stage of treatment - such as before your first outpatient appointment, outpatient consultation, surgery and follow-up care.